Understanding the Types of Surveys and Assessments in Aboriginal Cultural Heritage

 The Role of Heritage Consultants in Western Australia

 At the heart of these surveys and assessments lie Heritage Consultants, who play a pivotal role in bridging the gap between proponents and Aboriginal communities.
 Their expertise ensures that the cultural heritage of Aboriginal groups is acknowledged, respected, and preserved during development endeavours.
-By understanding the intricacies of archaeological surveys, ethnographic studies, and the legal frameworks like Sections 5 and Section 18 of the Aboriginal Heritage Act (1972), these consultants provide a comprehensive and culturally sensitive approach to heritage management and conservation.
+By understanding the intricacies of archaeological surveys, ethnographic studies, and the legal frameworks like Sections 5 and Section 18 of the Aboriginal Heritage Act (1972), our consultants provide a comprehensive and culturally sensitive approach to heritage management and conservation.

 Types of Heritage Assessments